halisson-gomides/restaurant-crm/.kilocode/rules/memory-bank/context.md

 - Python 3.12: ✅ Configured in container
 - uv package manager: ✅ Ready for use
 - Project structure: ✅ Defined and documented
-- Architecture documentation: ✅ Complete
+- Architecture documentation: ✅ Complete and comprehensive
 - License: ✅ MIT (appropriate for commercial project)

 ## Implementation Readiness